OpenPGP is sometimes criticized because it does not support a feature called authenticated encryption (AE).

-PGP currently uses signatures to detect message changes.
-If you receive a message and the signature checks OK then you know two things:
+If you receive a signed message/file and the signature checks OK then you know two things:

 Here are the possibilities when we add AE on top of signatures: